Toscolano Maderno

 Toscolano Maderno (Gardesano: Toscolà Madéren) is a town and comune on the West coast of Lake Garda, in the province of Brescia, in the region of Lombardy, northern Italy.
 It is located about 40 km from Brescia.

 Located on the Brescian shore of Lake Garda, it includes the two towns of Toscolano, an industrial center, and Maderno, a tourist resort, united into a single comune in 1928.
 The municipal territory includes the Monte Pizzocolo.
+For periods it was the capital of the Riviera di Salò confederation.